Network

 For example, the dashboard may need to drive the rover forward, but it should not need to know about the Drive subsystem.
 Rather it should send a command to the subsystems program which then forwards the command to the drive firmware.
 The dashboard does not know how to communicate with the drive firmware, and the subsystems program does not know how to drive.

-Firmware to Onboard Computers: USB (Serial)
+Firmware to Onboard Computers: Serial (USB)

+We use standard serial over USB to communicate with our firmware.
 All firmware on the rover is connected to the device running the Subsystems Program (called the Subsystems Computer).
-While this doesn't allow for a bus setup like CAN does, it simplifies our network layout by forcing us to consider simple one-to-one connections.
+While this doesn't allow for a bus setup like CAN, it simplifies our network layout by forcing us to consider simple one-to-one connections.
 We've found this adequately supports our use case without limiting our functionality.

 Onboard Computers to the Dashboard: UDP (Ethernet/Wi-Fi)